grrr-amsterdam/simply-static-deploy/README.md

 ```

 #### Completed static deploy job

-This will be triggered after al deploy tasks are finished.
+This will be triggered after all deploy tasks are finished.
 The first and only argument you will get
 in the callback function is the Simply Static options instance.
 ```
 add_action('simply_static_deploy_complete' , function (\Simply_Static\Options $options) {